nkasmanoff/mta-mcp/README.md

 ## How to run

-To get started I followed the instructions in the [MCP documentation](https://github.com/modelcontextprotocol/python-sdk).
+To get started please follow the instructions in the [MCP documentation](https://github.com/modelcontextprotocol/python-sdk).

 ```bash
 uv run subway.py